 I will post a review on this blog.
 It will include a cover image as well as other images that I find applicable.
 My review will consist of very little summary, and focus instead on the themes, ideas and style of the book.
 My post always includes the book’s information (size, page count, ISBN) as well as links to author websites (if applicable).

 My ultimate goal with any review is to give MY readers information so THEY can decide if they might like it.
 I will point out strengths and weaknesses, and I will be honest.
 I encourage comments.
 I do not, however, trash any author.
 Again, I am only trying to get the word out about books, reading and the literary world.

 Once the post is live, I will begin promoting it.
-I post it to my Tumblr, my personal Facebook and I am on Twitter @cineastesview.
+I post it to my Tumblr, my personal Facebook and I am on Twitter at @mwgerard.
 I am on Goodreads and also link back to my reviews.
-I also always send a direct link to the publicist assigned to the title.
+I also send a direct link to the publicist assigned to the title (if I know who it is).
 In return, I hope that the publicist quotes my review on their site, the author’s site, or other outlet; or posts a link to my review via Twitter.

 Occasionally my freelance work appears in publications such as Connect Savannah, The Savannah Magazine & The South Magazine.
 You can view my work here.